skabashnyuk/json-rpc-loader/README.md

 This application is configured via the environment.
 The following environment variables can be used:

-KEY                         TYPE             DEFAULT    REQUIRED    DESCRIPTION JSONRPCLOADER_CHE_HOST      String                      true        Che Server host JSONRPCLOADER_CHE_TOKEN     String                                  User token for multi-user che JSONRPCLOADER_THREADS       Integer          10                     Number of clients used to send messages JSONRPCLOADER_WS_TIMEOUT    Duration         10s                    Websocket connection timeout JSONRPCLOADER_SECURE        True or False    false                  Whatever secure websocket aka wss connection should be used
+KEY                           TYPE             DEFAULT    REQUIRED    DESCRIPTION JSONRPCLOADER_CHE_HOST        String                      true        Che Server host JSONRPCLOADER_CHE_TOKEN       String                                  User token for multi-user che JSONRPCLOADER_CLIENT          Integer          10                     Number of clients used to send messages JSONRPCLOADER_WS_TIMEOUT      Duration         10s                    Websocket connection timeout JSONRPCLOADER_SECURE          True or False    false                  Whatever secure websocket aka wss connection should be used
+JSONRPCLOADER_MULTIPLEXING    True or False    false                  Whatever use single websocket connection by each client to send request
 Configuration is set to:
 CheHost: che-eclipse-che.192.168.64.67.nip.io
 Token:
 Threads: 10
 Timeout: 10s
 Secure: false
+Multiplexing: false
 Iteration at 0/5s
 Iteration at 384/5s
 Iteration at 202/5s